Why restore photo negatives with AI?

 Check processing envelopes for dates

 The original photo lab envelopes often include the processing date and sometimes the location.
-Keep these envelopes — they provide valuable context for organizing your family photo timeline.
+Keep these envelopes.
+They provide valuable context for organizing your family photo timeline.

 Prefer negatives over prints when both exist